-I completed my PhD in 2003 at the University of Auckland, New Zealand, before taking up an interactional Post-Doctoral Fellowship at Centre for Bio-Innovation (CMB), University of New South Wales (UNSW Australia).
-I am currently a Australian Research Council Future Fellow.
-I was a core founder of the Sydney Harbour Research Program, and as Deputy Director I am an active member of the Program and SIMS.
+I completed my PhD in 2003 at the University of Auckland, New Zealand, before taking up an international Post-Doctoral Fellowship at Centre for Bio-Innovation (CMB), University of New South Wales (UNSW Australia), where I am currently a Australian Research Council Future Fellow and Associate Professor of Marine Ecology.

 Email A/Prof Paul Gribben

 My research spans a diverse range of topics within the area of fish ecology and fishery dynamics and management.
 I conduct field and lab studies on the behavior and demographics of reef fishes in tropical and temperate habitats with a strong focus on factors driving local and large scale metapopulation dynamics and how these interact to affect distributional range shifts in response to climate change.
 Much of my work is highly quantitative and includes biophysical transport modeling to understand metapopulation connectivity and source-sink dynamics as well as statisticalmodeling to evaluate factors driving larval supply to coastal reefs from near and off shore oceanographic features.
 I also conduct research in the area of recreational fishery assessment and management as well as marine park design, monitoring and effectiveness.

 I completed my PhD in 2003 at Duke University in the USA and held a post doctoral research position there for 1 year before moving to the University of Technology, Sydney in 2004 to take up a post doctoral position.
 In 2009 I took up a position at the University of Sydney where I am currently a senior lecturer.
 I supervise a diverse range of students, post-docs and technicians and publish results in a variety of high impact international peer reviewed journals.